-The James Webb Space Telescope (sometimes called JWST or Webb) will be a large infrared telescope with a 6.5-meter primary mirror.
-The telescope will be launched on an Ariane 5 rocket from French Guiana in October of 2018.
+The James Webb Space Telescope (sometimes called JWST or Webb) is a large infrared telescope with a 6.5-meter primary mirror.
+The telescope was launched on an Ariane 5 rocket from French Guiana in December of 2021.

 JWST is an international collaboration between NASA, the European Space Agency (ESA), and the Canadian Space Agency (CSA).
 The NASA Goddard Space Flight Center is managing the development effort.
 The main industrial partner is Northrop Grumman; the Space Telescope Science Institute will operate JWST after launch.

 Several innovative technologies have been developed for JWST.
 These include a primary mirror made of 18 separate segments that unfold and adjust its shape after launch.
 The mirrors are made of ultra-lightweight beryllium.
 JWST’s biggest feature is a tennis court sized five-layer sunshield that attenuates heat from the Sun more than a million times.
 The telescope’s four instruments – cameras and spectrometers – have detectors that are able to record extremely faint signals.
 NIRCam uses 10 such detectors to produce images with exquisite details.
 One instrument (NIRSpec) has programmable microshutters, which enable observation up to 100 objects simultaneously.
 JWST also has a cryocooler for cooling the mid-infrared detectors of another instrument (MIRI) to a very cold 7 K so they can work.

 The Near Infrared and Slitless Spectrograph (NIRISS) and the Fine Guidance Sensor (FGS) – Two instruments in one